Youngest Toba eruption: History

 In 1972, an analysis of human hemoglobins found very few variants, and to account for this low frequency of variation, the human population must have been as low as a few thousand until very recently.
 More genetic studies confirmed an effective population on the order of 10,000 for much of human history.
-Subsequent research on the differences in human mitochondrial DNA sequences dated a rapid growth from a small effective population size of 1,000 to 10,000, sometime between 35 and 65 kyr ago.
+Subsequent research on the differences in human mitochondrial DNA sequences dated a rapid growth from a small effective population size of 1,000 to 10,000, sometime between 35 and 65 kyr (kilo years) ago.
 Recent research shows the extent of climate change was much smaller than believed by proponents of the theory.

 In 1993, science journalist Ann Gibbons posited that population growth was suppressed by the cold climate of the last Pleistocene Ice Age, possibly exacerbated by the Toba super-eruption which at the time was dated to between 73 and 75 kyr near the beginning of glacial period MIS 4.
 The subsequent explosive human expansion was believed to be the result of the end of the ice age.
 Geologist Michael R. Rampino of New York University and volcanologist Stephen Self of the University of Hawaiʻi at Mānoa supported her theory.
 In 1998, anthropologist Stanley H. Ambrose of the University of Illinois Urbana-Champaign used coalescence evidence of some genes to hypothesize that the Toba eruption caused a human population crash to only a few thousand surviving individuals, and the subsequent recovery was suppressed by the global glacial condition of MIS 4 until the climate eventually transitioned to the warmer condition of MIS 3 about 60,000 years ago, during which rapid human population expansion occurred.

 Possible effects on Homo

-At least two other Homo lineages, H. neanderthalensis and Denisovans, survived the Toba eruption and subsequent MIS 4 ice age, as their latest presence is dated to ca. 40 kyr, and ca. 55 kyr.
-Other lineages, including H. floresiensis, H. luzonensis, and Penghu 1, may have also survived through the eruption.
+At least two other Homo lineages, H. neanderthalensis and Denisovans, survived the Toba eruption and subsequent MIS 4 ice age, as their latest presence is dated to c.
+40 kyr, and c.
+55 kyr.
+Other lineages, including H. floresiensis and H. luzonensis, may have also survived through the eruption.
 More recently, reconstructions of human demographic history using whole-genome sequencing and discoveries of archaeological cultures within the Toba ash layer add further light to how humans had fared during the eruption and the following GS20 and MIS 4 ice age.